2501-ai/supershell/README.md

 **Important Notes:**
 - The tool must be sourced (not executed) to function properly.
-- You need to source the file each time you open a new terminal session.
 - To automatically load it on terminal startup, add the source command to your shell's configuration file.

-## Usage

-Once the `main.sh` file is sourced, you can utilize the tool's functionalities, including command interception and AI-powered suggestions based on your context.

 ## Examples